palantir/foundry-platform-python/docs/v1/Ontologies/OntologyObject.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The unique Resource Identifier (RID) of the Ontology that contains the objects.
+# OntologyRid | The unique Resource Identifier (RID) of the Ontology that contains the objects.
 ontology_rid = "ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367"
-# str | The type of the object to aggregate on.
+# ObjectTypeApiName | The type of the object to aggregate on.
 object_type = "employee"
 # List[Union[Aggregation, AggregationDict]]
 aggregation = [